SDL and Unite Against Fascism stage Edinburgh rallies

 They marched along Princes Street before attending a rally.

-A spokesman for Lothian and Borders Police confirmed there was a "substantial police presence" and said both demonstrations passed off without incident and without any arrests.'Minimum disruption'
+A spokesman for Lothian and Borders Police confirmed there was a "substantial police presence" and said both demonstrations passed off without incident and without any arrests.

 The Lothian and Borders force was supported by officers from Strathclyde, Tayside, Fife, Central, and British Transport Police.